Antelope-Memento/antelope_memento_api/README.md

 WS_TRACE_TRANSACTIONS_BLOCKS_THRESHOLD = 100 // maximum number of blocks threshold for which transactions will be emitted from websocket
-WS_TRACE_TRANSACTIONS_LIMIT = 100 // maximum number of irreversible transactions which can be emitted from websocket WS_FORK_TRANSACTIONS_LIMIT = 100 // maximum number of reversible transactions which can be emitted from websocket
+WS_TRACE_TRANSACTIONS_LIMIT = 100 // maximum number of irreversible transactions which can be emitted from websocket WS_EVENTLOG_TRANSACTIONS_LIMIT = 100 // maximum number of reversible transactions which can be emitted from websocket

 ```